Marching Powder (film): Reception

 The Firm holds a 33% approval rating at review aggregator site Rotten Tomatoes based on the opinions of 12 critics.

-Peter Bradshaw of The Guardian gave the film a rating of three out of five stars, writing, "Marching Powder is broad, it's unsubtle, and its cheerfully nonjudgemental attitude to drugs has got it a rare 18 certificate – something that offers its own frisson, given the movie's laidback attitude to underage consumption of adult porn.
-But this film has got energy and chutzpah and there are one or two laughs."
-Helen O'Hara of Empire gave the film a rating of two out of five stars, writing, "You can make good films about bad people, and certainly not every redemption story has to result in a sinner becoming a saint.
-But making a film about a bad person who doesn't want redemption, who seems driven by grievance and who expresses his contempt for and sense of superiority to the audience – without any obvious justification for that feeling – is a tougher sell."
+Peter Bradshaw of The Guardian gave the film a rating of three out of five stars, suggesting the film was broad, unsubtle, and with a cheerfully nonjudgemental attitude to drugs, itterating, that a rare 18 certificate heightened the movies attraction, given the film's laidback attitude to underage consumption of adult porn.
+He suggested the movie had energy and chutzpah with some laughs.

+Helen O'Hara of Empire gave the film a rating of two out of five stars, suggesting films about bad people, and redemption stories, sometimes result in a sinner becoming a saint.
+However, making a film about someone bad, not seeking redemption, only driven by grievance, expressing contempt, and completely unjustified superiority over the audience, is hard to create.
+Radio Times gave the film two out of five stars and characterised it as a reunion of Love and Dyer, commenting on the film's violence and drug-taking as central to its tone.